desec-io/draft-ietf-dnsop-dnssec-bootstrapping/draft-thomassen-dnsop-dnssec-bootstrapping.md

-- Any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from the Child's authoritative nameservers (Step 2), with an empty record set returned from all authoritative nameservers not qualifying as a failure,
+- Any failure during the retrieval of the CDS/CDNSKEY records located at the Child apex from the Child's authoritative nameservers (Step 2), with an empty record set qualifying as a failure,

 - DNS resolution failure during retrieval of CDS/CDNSKEY records from any Signaling Name, or failure of DNSSEC validation (Step 3),